frogtronics/mujoco150_KM/README.txt

 This repository contains source code and image data to reproduce a frog musculoskeletal model and simulation created initially by Amber Collings and Enrico Eberhard and modified by Chris Basu and Chris Richards.
+Moment arms are calculated using MuJoCo version 1.50 (www.mujoco.org).
 Like anything in science, it is a work in progress.
 You may dowload it and work with it freely or you can fork it locally to stay up-to-date with changes.

 If you use this model, please use the following citation:
 Amber J Collings, Enrico Eberhard, Chris Basu, Chris Richards